Shreeramghimire/AI_Engineering/Keras.md

 Mathematically: w ← w − α · ∂L/∂w, where α is the learning rate and ∂L/∂w is the gradient of the loss with respect to the weight.

+A large learning rate (α) can lead to big steps and miss the minimum point.
+A small learning rate can result in extremely small steps and cause the algorithm to take a long time to find the minimum point.